Theo Corbeanu

-Theodor Alexander Corbeanu (born May 17, 2002) is a Canadian professional soccer player who plays as a forward for 2.
-Bundesliga side Arminia Bielefeld, on loan from Wolverhampton Wanderers, and the Canada national team.
+Theodor Alexander Corbeanu (born May 17, 2002) is a Canadian professional soccer player who plays as a forward or a winger for Major League Soccer side Toronto FC, on loan from Segunda División club Granada, and the Canada national team.

 Early life

 Born in Hamilton, Ontario, Corbeanu began playing house league soccer at the age of five with local club Quinndale Youth Soccer as a goalkeeper, but soon switched to a forward role.
 At youth level, he later played for local clubs Mount Hamilton SC, Hamilton Sparta SC, Saltfleet SC and Givova Academy.
 In late 2016, after a successful trial, Corbeanu joined the academy of Toronto FC.

 Club career

 Toronto FC

 In 2018, he played for Toronto FC III in League1 Ontario.
 He scored two goals in a 6–1 victory over Toronto Skillz FC on May 21, 2018.

 Wolverhampton Wanderers

 Having left Toronto FC in August 2018, Corbeanu was unsuccessful in a trial for English club Leicester City, but was later offered a scholarship with the academy of Wolverhampton Wanderers, in which he represented the club's U16 and U18 sides.
 In the summer of 2019, he joined the first team on their pre-season trip in China, before joining the club's U23 development squad in 2020.

 After playing nine games for the Wolves U23 team, in which he scored four goals, Corbeanu signed a professional contract with the first team in October 2020.
 He subsequently became a regular fixture on the Wolves bench, eventually making his Premier League debut appearance for the club on May 16, 2021, coming on as a second-half substitute in their game away to Tottenham Hotspur, which ended with a 2–0 defeat.